 DN 212 Clinical Dental Hygiene III 1-12-4

 Practical application of dental hygiene theories and techniques with emphasis on individual patient's oral health needs and the further development of oral prophylactic and radiographic techniques, including the preparation of diagnostic aids and patient education.
 Students will gain experience through work in their on-campus clinical assignments.
+All students enrolled in DN 212 with be charged at $350 per semester clinical surcharge.
 (Prerequisites: DN 114 and DN 201)

 DN 221 Clinical Dental Hygiene IV 1-12-4

 Practical application of dental hygiene theories and techniques with emphasis on individual patient's oral health needs and the further development of oral prophylactic and radiographic techniques, including the preparation of diagnostic aids and patient education.
 Students will gain experience through work in their on-campus clinical assignments.
+All students enrolled in DN 221 with be charged at $350 per semester clinical surcharge.
 (Prerequisite: DN 212)

 DN 225 Dental Hygiene Community Clinic 0-4-1